kasukur/codedeploy/README.md

 ### Step 9.
 Clean Up

-1. Terminate `MyCodePipelineDemo` EC2 Instance
+1. Terminate `MyCodePipelineDemo` EC2 Instance.
-2. Delete `MyFirstPipeline` under `Pipelines`, which will remove `Amazon CloudWatch Events rule` related to the pipeline
+2. Delete `MyFirstPipeline` under `Pipelines`, which will remove `Amazon CloudWatch Events rule` related to the pipeline.
-3. Delete `MyDemoApplication` under `Applications`
+3. Delete `MyDemoApplication` under `Applications`.
-4. Delete `MyDemoRepo` under `CodeCommit` > `Repositories`
+4. Delete `MyDemoRepo` under `CodeCommit` > `Repositories`.

 ---

 <a name="summary"></a>
 ### Summary
-- In this demo, we learnt how easy it is to setup a simple pipeline using CodeCommit, CodeDeploy and Pipeline
+- In this demo, we learnt how easy it is to setup a simple pipeline using CodeCommit, CodeDeploy and Pipeline.

 ---